Building A Healthy Team

 Usually, groups go through four predictable stages popularly referred to as forming, storming, norming, performing.

-The meaning of forming is obvious--a group of individuals come together for a specific purpose.
+The meaning of forming is obvious--a group of individuals comes together for a specific purpose.
 They decide to become a team.
 At the beginning, however, they face storming, meaning they experience conflict and disagreement as they try to get to know each other and the differences in their personalities and goals surface.
 Especially at this stage, there may be heated arguments, protection of turf, and occasionally tears.

 Remember, this is a tough stage.
 But you'll find yourselves getting through it and reaching the norming stage, when you get used to each other, rules are agreed on, and you find ways to work together effectively.
 And finally, you reach the desired stage, performing, when, during the best of times, you are functioning together like parts of a smoothly running, well-oiled machine.